Pr Pitch Follow Up Email | The art of the PR follow-up

 The secret here is to offer something new or exclusive in your follow-up that wasn’t in your original press release or pitch.
 If your press release was about a new product or service, your follow-up might include a customer testimonial or links to data or research supporting the need for your new product or service.
 If your press release was about an event, follow up with a link to online photos of the soiree.
 (Never send unsolicited attachments!)

 Keep your follow-up short and no longer than a few sentences.
 Include the original press release or pitch below it, as a reference, or, even better, link to a version that’s on your website.

 In my humble opinion, following up with a phone call is a wasted effort unless you know the reporter really well.
 (Exhibit A: This Twitter exchange.)

 If, despite this, you must pick up the phone, make the follow-up call about something new and exclusive that wasn’t in your email or press release, just like you would with your follow-up email described above.
-Be succinct and straightforward; assume the reporter is working on deadline.
-Practice what you’re going to say beforehand.
+Be succinct and straightforward; assume the reporter is working on a deadline.
+Practice what you’re going to say beforehand in pr pitch follow-up email.
 And be prepared for the reporter to say, “Put it in an email.”
-(If you’re lucky enough to get that response, send that email as soon as possible!)
+(If you’re lucky enough to get that response, send that email as soon as possible!) pr pitches

 I’ve Followed Up.
 What Now?